 - The committee deliberations are held in strict confidence.

 - From the time a faculty member and the committee receive a copy of the dean's recommendation on tenure and/or promotion, the faculty member and the members of the All-College Faculty Tenure and Promotion Committee have three (3) working days respectively to allege that some member(s) of the All-College Faculty Tenure and Promotion Committee is unable to reach an impartial decision.
 (A member of the committee may also raise concerns about the member's own ability to be impartial.)
-Such allegations should be made to the provost & senior vice president for academic affairs and Executive Committee of Faculty Council.
+Such allegations should be made to the provost & vice president for academic affairs and Executive Committee of Faculty Council.
 If such an allegation is made, the provost and Executive Committee of Faculty Council consult the person making the allegation, and they determine as quickly as possible what role, if any, the challenged member(s) should have in the case.

 - The committee may not deliberate without a quorum of five members.